Rep. Marjorie Taylor Greene hit with four more fines for breaking House rule by refusing to wear a mask

 In a statement Monday, Greene stood by her opposition to masks, which health professionals say can slow the spread of the deadly coronavirus in public settings.
-Mask wearing has become highly politicized, especially after former president Donald Trump repeatedly refused to wear a mask.
+Mask-wearing has become highly politicized, especially after former president Donald Trump repeatedly refused to wear a mask.

 Greene railed against “communist Democrats” and “tyrannical dictators” with mandates and lockdowns.